Ruben Patterson: Professional career

-Patterson was a second-round selection of the 1998 NBA Draft (31st pick overall), chosen by the Los Angeles Lakers.
+Patterson was a second-round selection of the 1998 NBA draft (31st pick overall), chosen by the Los Angeles Lakers.
 Due to the lock-out season of 1998, he started the season in the Greek league playing with AEK Athens BC where he averaged 12.6 points and 3.6 rebounds in 19 games.
 He later played for the Lakers, the Seattle SuperSonics, the Portland Trail Blazers, the Denver Nuggets, the Milwaukee Bucks, and the Los Angeles Clippers, averaging a career 10.7 points and 4.2 rebounds per game.
 He nicknamed himself the "Kobe Stopper" after claiming he could play strong defense against NBA superstar Kobe Bryant.

 Patterson left the Lakers for Seattle on August 10, 1999, as a free agent.
 He quickly became known as a solid defensive player and a good shooter, finishing fourth in the league in field goal percentage.
 He finished his second season in Seattle after starting 74 of 81 games, and third on the team in scoring with 13.6 points per game.
 After that season, he signed with the Portland Trail Blazers.

 In his second year in Portland, trouble began to brew for Patterson.
-He was punched in the face by teammate Zach Randolph during a practice.
+In April 2003, he was punched in the face by teammate Zach Randolph during a practice that resulted in Patterson receiving a broken left eye socket.
 Randolph intervened in an argument between Patterson and rookie teammate Qyntel Woods.
-The move cost Randolph $100,000.
+The move led to Randolph receiving a two-game suspension and a $100,000 fine.

 Often outspoken and erratic, Patterson was temporarily suspended from the Trail Blazers in the 2005–06 season for speaking harshly to coach Nate McMillan and refusing to return to a game, upset about his lack of playing time.
 Patterson later explained his outburst, saying he was frustrated and it was "like the devil hit me and told me to get it out".
 He also demanded that he get at least 25 minutes per game or be traded.

 In February 2006, Patterson was traded to the Denver Nuggets.
 In the following off-season, he was traded to the Milwaukee Bucks for Joe Smith.
 In Milwaukee, Patterson posted the best numbers of his career with 14.7 points, 2.9 assists and 31.0 minutes per game.
 He also tied a career-high in rebounds per game with 5.4 and posted a career-best 55% field goal average.

 On August 29, 2007, Patterson signed a contract with the Los Angeles Clippers.
 Patterson was waived by the Clippers on December 13, 2007.
 He later joined the Lebanese club Champville.